HarrisonMc555/HarrisonMc555.github.io/_posts/2020-12-02-day-2-password-philosphy.md

 (2, 9, 'c', 'ccccccccc') True
 ```

 What just happened here?
 Let me break down a few pieces.
-First, created a list of the input lines for the
+First, I created a list of the input lines for the
 examples.
 Then, I used a [list
 comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) to transform each line into a
 tuple using the previously created `parse_line` function.
 Then, I used a `for` loop to iterate through the list of
 tuples.
 The strange `*tup` syntax is what the Python documentation refers to as [unpacking arguments
 lists](https://docs.python.org/3/tutorial/controlflow.html#unpacking-argument-lists).
 I've heard it referred to most
 often as the "splat" operator.
 It simply takes a tuple (or list or whatever) and uses each element as a different
 argument in the function you're calling.
-So, instead of calling `is_valid_password` with one argument, a tuple, we call
+So, instead of calling `is_valid_password` with one argument (a tuple), we call
-it with four arguments, each element of the tuple.
+it with four arguments (each element of the tuple).
 I used it here because I want the `is_valid_password` function to
 have reasonable parameter names, but I needed to return a tuple from the `parse_line` function so it could return more
 than one value.